 The Department of History is committed to pursuing excellence in historical scholarship and teaching across many different time periods and research interests.
 Its outstanding faculty specializes in a wide array of historical issues and themes that transcend particular regions and periods.
 Courses connect undergraduate and graduate students with the excitement of historical discovery and provide a rigorous training in researching and analyzing the human past.

-Graduate History Colloquium Series - Fall 2019
+Graduate History Colloquium Series - Spring 2020

 The graduate history colloquium, is now offered as a 1 credit course (Hist 6006).
-The Fall 2019 colloquium series will meet on Tuesdays, 12:15-1:30pm, in B02 White Hall.
+The Spring 2020 colloquium series will meet on Tuesdays, 12:15-1:30pm, in B14 White Hall.